How to Get a UK Visa 2025 | IFMOSA Work

 Pay visa fee + Immigration Health Surcharge (for long-term visas)

-Book Your Biometrics Appointment
+4 Book Biometrics Appointment

 Attend at VFS Global or TLScontact in your country

-Submit fingerprints, documents, and passport.
+Submit fingerprints, documents, and passport

-Wait for a Decision
+5 Wait for Decision

-Visitor visas: 15-30 working days
+• Visitor visas: 15-30 working days

-Student & Work visas: 15-20 working days (some delays in Nigeria, Pakistan, Ghana)
+• Student & Work visas: 15-20 working days (some delays in Nigeria, Pakistan, Ghana)

 Common Reasons for UK Visa Refusal